TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 Review manuals
 ==============

-Pick a manual or a page and review it.
+Pick a manual (such as :ref:`t3start:start`, :ref:`t3coreapi:start`) and start reviewing it.

 If you find something that needs fixing or something is missing, either fix it or write an issue for it, if you cannot make the changes yourself.

 You can also give general feedback as issues, but if possible try to